-The present IMHA Board consists of 9 elected officials from Argentina, Australia, Deutschland, New Zealand, the UK, and the USA.
+The present IMHA Board consists of 10 elected officials from Argentina, Australia, Deutschland, Egypt, New Zealand, the UK, and the USA.
 Elections for Board Membership take place every 2 years at the IMHA Congresses.
-The first ever Masters Indoor Hockey World Cup was held in Krefeld, Germany in February 2017, the next one is to be held in Hong Kong in February 2019.
-There was the European Championships in Tilburg in the Netherlands in August 2017; and the 2018 World Cup in Terrassa, Spain starts on the 28th August 2018.
-Over 134 teams from 34 countries are taking part making it the largest ever international hockey tournament.
-It has been a logistical nightmare and so future tournaments will have to be organised along different criteria.
-However, this will be a decision for the Board of the World Masters Hockey (WMH) which takes over from the IMHA and WGMA in 2019.
-In the meantime the work continues with plans for developing more commercial links.
+The first ever Masters Indoor Hockey World Cup was held in Krefeld, Germany in February 2017, the next one will be in Hong Kong in February 2019.
+The last European Championships were in Tilburg in the Netherlands in August 2017; and the 2018 World Cup was held in Terrassa, Spain in August 2018.
+With over 134 teams from 34 countries taking part and 431 matches played over 10 days in 5 different locations, this was the largest ever international hockey tournament.
+It was a logistical nightmare and led to the 2018 Congress approving the splitting of the age groups for the last ever IMHA tournaments in 2019.
+A partnership with ICNIA Fotobroadcast B.V has been developed and this should provide a commercial income from the Indoor World Cup in Hong Kong and the 2 European Championships in Krefeld and Rotterdam.
+For the first time, IMHA will run a non-elite tournament alongside the European Cups which will allow teams from other continents to compete in ‘Spirit of Masters’ events.
+Our thanks to the SAMHA for the use of this very appropriate title!